Updated January 30, 2018 | Adopted by the Board of Directors March 28, 2018

 Documentation and Reporting:

-Gateway has a comprehensive system in place to routinely monitor and identify compliance risk.
+Gateway has a comprehensive system in place for identifying and correcting compliance problems promptly and thoroughly.
 Policies and procedures are in place to provide guidance on how potential compliance problems are investigated and resolved.
 This system regularly conducts internal risk assessments, identifies and prioritizes potential risks, implements corrective action plans to mitigate risk and monitors the effectiveness of the compliance system.

 All concerns brought to the attention of the Chief Quality and Compliance Officer will be appropriately documented, including investigation and disposition as well as initiation of steps to insure future prevention.
 At a minimum, the Board of Directors will be updated on all Corporate Compliance activities by the Chief Quality and Compliance Officer directly or via the President &Chief Executive Officer.

-When necessary Gateway will report to the appropriate regulatory body identified compliance issue in the form/format and time frame prescribed by the regulatory body
+When necessary Gateway will report to the appropriate regulatory body the identified compliance issue in the form/format and time frame prescribed by the regulatory body.

-Gateway Community Industries requires its officers, directors, employees and all consultants to observe high standards of business and personal ethics in the conduct of their duties and responsibilities and to comply with all applicable laws and regulations.
-It is the responsibility of all officers, directors, employees and consultants to report violations or suspected violations of business and personal ethical standards and/or violations of applicable laws and regulations.
-No officer, director, employee or consultant who, in good faith, reports a violation shall suffer harassment, retaliation, intimidation or adverse employment consequence.
+Gateway Community Industries requires its employees, board members, and affiliates to observe high standards of business and personal ethics in the conduct of their duties and responsibilities and to comply with all applicable laws and regulations.
+It is the responsibility of all employees, board members, and affiliates to report violations or suspected violations of business and personal ethical standards and/or violations of applicable laws and regulations.
+No employee, board member, or affiliate who, in good faith, reports a violation shall suffer harassment, retaliation, intimidation or adverse employment consequence.
 This includes but is not limited to individuals who report potential issues, have an investigatory role, perform self-evaluations and audits, and institute remedial actions including reporting to appropriate officials.
 Adverse actions in retaliation against someone who has reported a violation in good faith will be subject to disciplinary action up to and including termination of employment or relationship with the Agency.

 STANDARDS OF CONDUCT

 The following statement of organizational policy constitutes Gateway’s Standards of Conduct.
 It affirms our policy of conducting business and delivering services in accordance with both the law and the highest clinical and professional standards.
-It is our intent to provide clear direction to our employees and affiliates with respect to behavior within the scope of their practice.
+It is our intent to provide clear direction to our employees, board members, and affiliates with respect to behavior within the scope of their practice.

 It is the policy of Gateway Community Industries, Inc. to conduct all corporate activities in a responsible and ethical manner.
-Board members, administration, employees and all others associated with GCI must comply with Federal, State, and Local Laws and Regulations and must report any actual or perceived violation of the Corporate Compliance Program or Gateway policy.
+Employees, Board members, and affiliates of GCI must comply with Federal, State, and Local Laws and Regulations and must report any actual or perceived violation of the Corporate Compliance Program or Gateway policy.

-The standards of conduct cannot cover every situation that our personnel, board members or other officials may face.
+The standards of conduct cannot cover every situation that our employees, board members or affiliates may face.
 If you are unsure of what a proper course of conduct might be in a specific situation, or believe that the standards of conduct set forth in the Code may have been violated, contact the Chief Quality and Compliance Officer.

 Gateway will not tolerate any form of unlawful or unethical behavior by anyone associated with this organization.
-We expect and require all personnel and agents to be law-abiding, honest, trustworthy, and fair in all of their business dealings maintaining the highest standards of ethics.
+We expect and require all employees, board members, and affiliates to be law-abiding, honest, trustworthy, and fair in all of their business dealings maintaining the highest standards of ethics.
 To ensure that these expectations are met the compliance program has become an integral part of our business operations.

-- Gateway requires compliance by all employees, consultants and affiliates with laws to which it is subject.
+- Gateway requires compliance by all employees, board members and affiliates with laws to which it is subject.
 When the application of law, regulation, or other policy is uncertain, the employee, consultants and affiliates must seek the guidance and advice in accordance with the Corporate Compliance Plan.

 - When either directly providing or managing the provision of services, Gateway takes all reasonable efforts to insure that the services are appropriately prescribed, medically necessary, and performed in accordance with standards of care.